xjinn/Hierachical_Clustering/README.md

 # A Tutorial on (Agglomertive) Hierachical Clustering
 # Tools: Python, R, Stata
 # Members: Shuqing Huang, Jin Xi, Fang Zhou
+# For peer review, please check the folder: Draft and check the file: